Types of Texas Drivers Licenses

 Before you turn 21 in the state of Texas, you will go through a few different types of Texas driver licenses before you get your full, unrestricted license.

-The different types of drivers licenses in Texas are as follows:
+The different types of driver licenses in Texas are as follows:

 Learner License (Instruction Permit)